Tuesday, April 11, 2017

 And I've shot two videos.
 Both Neon Poem and Dreams were filmed in Cambodia by the talented Masahiro Sugano (Studio Revolt).
 Neon Poem borrows its opening line from Amiri Baraka's controversial poem Black Art.
 Do take a look and listen and read through the lines.

 I don't drink coffee, a little architectural misdesign with the old ticker means on some days my heart can get real angry just looking at a picture of coffee beans.

 Years ago I watched the movie Red Cliff and smiled at the idea of a woman tea master distracting a power hungry general (Cao Cao) by endlessly making him tea, moving through ritual the way Sheherazade might tell a story whose end means to get her killed.
 She makes Cao Cao tea long enough for the wind to change direction and favour her lover Zhou Yu's warships.

-The movie Red Cliff is here and the tea ceremony is around 20 minutes.
+here and the tea ceremony is around the 20 minute mark.

 It is 1960 Zora Neale Hurston author and anthropologist, who at this point has published numerous articles, plays and books, received two Guggenheim Fellowships, an honorary Doctor of Letters degree from Morgan State College as well as Howard University’s Distinguished Alumni Award having earned an associate degree there in 1920, dies.